fthomas/refined/docs/src/smt.md

 # SMT-based refinement types

-The `refined-smt` add-on is an experimental project that provides a `Smt` predicate which uses a [SMT solver][SMT] to check the validity of refinements and to convert between refined types (refinement subtyping).
+The `refined-smt` add-on is an experimental project that provides a `Sat` predicate which uses a [SMT solver][SMT] to check the validity of refinements and to convert between refined types (refinement subtyping).
 We currently require the [Z3 theorem prover][Z3] to be available in the PATH but the code can be easily changed to work with any other [SMT-LIB][SMT-LIB] compliant solver.

-Let's see the `Smt` predicate in action.
+Let's see the `Sat` predicate in action.
 The following examples use this Z3 version:
 ```tut
 sys.process.Process("z3 -version").!!.trim